Skip to main content

 back cover

 It's funny, despite "Voices Carry"being the band's signature song, this was the album I tended to sleep on when thinking of the relatively short run 'Til Tuesday experienced.
-It's been a real treat going back and spending time getting reacquainted with the Voices Carry.
+It's been a real treat going back and spending time getting reacquainted with the album Voices Carry.
 This was so much better than I remember it being, and I always thought it was good, I'd forgotten how good.

 Comments